 Accurate knowledge regarding the marbling potential of purchased feeder cattle will add considerable value when available.
 Rations, days on feed, HGP use, targeted growth rates and stress minimisation can all impact on marbling potential.
-Whereas most feedlot practices - including high energy intake, higher fat scores at exit and longer days on feed - improve marbling scores; HGP use will reduce them.
+While feedlot practices such as high energy intake, higher fat scores at exit and longer days on feed can improve marbling scores, HGP use negatively affects an animals' ability to lay down intramuscular fat.
 Most feedlots will target their feed and management programs to maximise the marbling for the target market specifications.